jeantsai/generator-jhipster-circleci-2/README.md

 # Introduction

-This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.
+This is a [JHipster](http://jhipster.github.io/) module, to be used in a JHipster application to generate Circle CI configuration file (version 2).

 # Prerequisites